In this article, we’ll provide tips to fix and prevent that stubborn weight plateau.

 We recommend downloading our free PDF Body Measurement Chart to track the inches or centimeters you lose around your waist, thighs, arms, and more.

-The number on the scale doesn’t tell the whole story.
-As long as you’re feeling good and healthy, and showing progress in other areas, you’re on the right path.
+While the number on the scale doesn’t tell the whole story, as long as you’re feeling good and healthy, and showing progress in other areas, you’re on the right path.

 2. Reset Expectations

 We know you want to lose that weight as fast as possible.
 But in our experience, how much weight you should be losing per week depends on your final weight goal.